mats-nk/pi-post/notes.md

 Push ctrl + D to stop recording and exit asciinema by typing exit

-Convert "cast" to gif, https://dstein64.github.io/gifcast/
+Convert the "cast" recording file to an animated gif, https://dstein64.github.io/gifcast/